 Of course, it's also essential for family caregivers to take their own well-being into account.
 Adult children of sick, disabled, or terminally ill seniors frequently have other major responsibilities such as young kids and full-time jobs.
 As their parents' conditions deteriorate, family caregivers can find it increasingly difficult to juggle caregiving duties with everything else, which can lead to burnout, health problems, financial troubles, or relationship conflicts.

 So, when is it time to put your parent in a nursing home?
 You may want to seriously consider assisted living or nursing home care if you recognize any combination of the following signs:

 Many family caregivers have trouble figuring out the best way to deal with parents who have Alzheimer's disease or other forms of dementia.
 When is it time for a nursing home in that type of situation?
 Generally speaking, the signs are pretty much the same as those already listed.
 If your parent has dementia and needs care that requires skills you don't have, then it's probably time for long-term residential care.
 If your own health is declining as a result of your caregiving, or if you need more assistance and can't get it, then it is probably time.
 And if your parent is displaying hard-to-handle behaviors that pose a real danger to himself or herself (or others), then it is definitely time.
-An article in International Psychogeriatrics says that, sooner or later, most Americans who have dementia are placed in nursing homes.2
+An article in International Psychogeriatrics says that, sooner or later, most Americans who have dementia are placed in nursing homes.

 Planning Ahead, Convincing Your Parent, and Working With Your Siblings